architkhullar/RobotMotionPlanning_TermProject/README.md

 * Given a parking space scenario with rectangular shaped obstacles (representing cars), consisting of parking spaces (parallel and reverse) with a rectangular car like differential drive bot, its initial position and multiple possible goal positions (which represent all the parking spaces that the bot car can be parked at).
 The final output of this project will be a path from its initial position to one of the final positions, which will be the closest or the fastest parking goal position.

 ### Robot type and constraints:
-* The project is in a planar (2D) space with a single rectangular car like robot DOF as R2 * S1, with motion allowed only in forward direction.
+* The project is in a planar (2D) space with a single rectangular car like robot DOF as R2 * S1, with motion allowed only in both the directions, i.r. forward and reverse.
 Though the car has three degrees of freedom i.e. the position(x,y) and orientation(theta).
 The driver has only two controls, i.e. the accelerator to control the position and the steering wheel to control the orientation of the car.
 Control system equations for such a system can wee written as:

 !['theta; signifies the orientation, 'v' is the linear velocity and 'omega' is the steering angle](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/equations.JPG)